yaposhanLiTaoye/DataSample-TestSuite/README.md

 which is the same as "sample.data".

-2. Test the Generated Sample Data by NIST and TestU01 Test Suite Unzip these two compression packs，there are README or INSTALL files in both of them.
-Follow the README or INSTALL files to compile them, and you will get the corresponding executable files.
+2. Test the Generated Sample Data by NIST and TestU01 Test Suite

+      Unzip these two compression packs，there are README or INSTALL files in both of them.
+Follow the README or INSTALL files to compile them,and you will get the corresponding executable files.
 Then test the generated file "biggap10_4_1".
-Notice that the size of this data file is
+Notice that the size of this data file is10^9 bits.
-10^9 bits.
 When do the NIST test, the input sequence size should be 10^6, and the number of sequences should be 1000.
 While for TestU01 batteries, the input size is simply 10^9.

 3. Test the Generated Sample Data by NIST Linear Complexity Test, HSY Test and Our Proposed DM-1 and DM-2 Test*/ These source files are placed in the directory ./LinearComplexityRandomTest.
 Enter this directory and compile these c source files there with a command like: